supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 - Most frequent bedtime occurs after 17 hours from arising (because that's where the SECOND peak (from the left) of the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">blue line</span> occurs).
 In fact, 19.9% of the sleep episodes have occurred after 17 hours from arising (we used the right vertical axis to determine this value).
 - Most frequent nap time occurs after 7 hours from arising (because that's where the FIRST peak (from the left) of the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">blue line</span> occurs).
 - On average, the naps last for about 1 hour and 30 minutes (because the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: red;">red line</span> is around this area.
 See the black dashed line which I added to the [screenshot above](/supermemo/sleep-chart/circadian-hrs-arising.png)).
 - In this example, 17 hours from arising, the user is expected to sleep for 7 hours (because that's where the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: green;">green line</span> crosses the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: red;">red line</span>.
-See the black arrows which I added to the [screenshot above](/supermemo/sleep-chart/circadian-hrs-arising.png)).
+See the two black arrows which I added to the [screenshot above](/supermemo/sleep-chart/circadian-hrs-arising.png)).
 Also notice that 17 hours plus 7 hours is equal to 24 hours!

 ## Clock time
 Now, you might be thinking "The [Circadian tab](#circadian-tab) is awesome, but figuring out the most frequent bedtime on a 24-hour clock using the 'hours from arising' method is a little challenging."

 Fear not, Sleep Chart has got you covered!
-Click the "Switch between absolute and relative hours" [button](/supermemo/sleep-chart/circadian-hrs-arising.png) to get the Clock time graph (I have added the black arrows for illustration):
+Click the "Switch between absolute and relative hours" [button](/supermemo/sleep-chart/circadian-hrs-arising.png) to get the Clock time graph.
+Again, we will have a look at some [sample data interpretation](#sample-data-interpretation-clock-time) after discussing the screenshot below:

 ![](/supermemo/sleep-chart/circadian-hrs-clock.png)

-As we discussed in the beginning of this section, the horizontal axis can be interpreted in two ways: absolute and relative hours.
+As we discussed earlier, the horizontal axis can be interpreted in two ways: absolute and relative hours.
 And as we saw earlier, pressing the "Switch between absolute and relative hours" [button](/supermemo/sleep-chart/circadian-hrs-arising.png) changes the graph dramatically by:
 - Shifting the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">blue line</span> and the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: red;">red line</span>.
 - Switching horizontal axis from "Hours from arising" to "Clock time".
 - Removing the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: green;">green line</span>.